8 mins read

 – No data for media buying costs (CPM)

 Categorization on 4 Tiers using Gross Domestic Product (GDP) data from The World Bank and Human Development Index (HDI) for 2017 from United Nations Development Programme.
 We’ve also taken into consideration years of experience working in these markets.
-Cost of advertising in this categorization is directly connected with the human development of the nations (HDI), market size and overall population size.
+The cost of advertising in this categorization is directly connected with the human development of the nations (HDI), market size and overall population size.
 Exceptions may apply.

 1) Human Development Index — United Nations: http://hdr.undp.org/en/2018-update